-- Recognition of Advanced Degrees − The College encourages its employees to improve their education by pursuing and achieving advanced degrees.
+(No increase shall be given for the attainment of the next higher degree to employees hired with a written understanding that completion of such a degree is a condition for continued employment.)
+The College encourages its employees to improve their education by pursuing and achieving advanced degrees.
 Full-time faculty members who earn a higher academic degree shall receive a monthly salary increase equal to the chart shown below, or the amount necessary to bring the faculty member up to the minimum of the new degree level, whichever is greater, as long as the following conditions are met:

 Entry Level Associate Bachelors Masters Doctorate Non-Degree $100 $125 Associate $125 Bachelors $150 Masters $200

-Teaching In Multiple Disciplines − If a faculty member with a Master’s degree attains the necessary hours to be able to teach in an additional discipline over and above that for which they were hired, and has satisfied the requirements in the paragraph entitled, “Recognition of Advanced Degrees”, that faculty member will be eligible for additional monthly compensation as shown below.
-The additional hours must be pertinent to their original discipline.
+Teaching In Multiple Disciplines − If a faculty member with a Master’s degree attains the necessary hours to be able to teach in an additional discipline over and above that for which they were hired, and teaches in the additional discipline, and has satisfied the requirements in the paragraph entitled, “Recognition of Advanced Degrees”, that faculty member will be eligible for additional monthly compensation as shown below.

 Master’s plus 18 hours in a second field - $150